yakkomajuri/yakkomajuri/README.md

 ### Yakko Majuri: Software Developer & Technical Writer

 I write code and write about writing code.

-'Top Writer in Technology' on Medium.
+Technical Writer and Developer at [PostHog](https://github.com/PostHog/posthog) 🦔 and 'Top Writer in Technology' on Medium.

 Check out some of my tutorials: